BasicPrimitives/javascript/samples/WebpackOrgDiagram.md

 # Webpack Static Application Example

-The whole purpose of this example is to get working Basic Primitives diagram control inside regular web application in the shortest number of steps.
-See [How to Bundle a Simple Static Site Using Webpack posted by James Hibbard](https://www.sitepoint.com/bundle-static-site-webpack/), it contains detailed explanation about Webpack configuration used here:
+The whole purpose of this example is to get working Basic Primitives diagram control inside a regular web application in the shortest number of steps.
+See [How to Bundle a Simple Static Site Using Webpack posted by James Hibbard](https://www.sitepoint.com/bundle-static-site-webpack/).
+It contains a detailed explanation about Webpack configuration used here:

-### Create new empty folder first
+### Create a new empty folder first

 ```shell
 mkdir test1